Nino-Data-Audit/danao-housing-disaster-model/README.md

-# Housing-Vulnerability-Integrity-Audit
+# The Danao City Structural Vulnerability Audit
 Logistic Regression model analyzing housing vulnerability for n=177 households in Danao City.

 📊 Project Overview

-This repository executes a Socio-Economic Risk Audit of housing destruction in Danao City following Typhoon Tino ($n=177$).
-The framework investigates the causal relationship between household income and structural failure, focusing on detecting "High-Signal" indicators in small-sample disaster datasets.
+This repository executes a Socio-Economic Risk Audit of housing destruction in Danao City following Typhoon Tino.
+Rejecting the "Average-Case" fallacy, the framework utilizes Logistic Regression and Nonparametric Inference to isolate high-signal indicators of structural failure in small-sample disaster datasets.
+This is not a descriptive report; it is a Predictive Foundation for targeted municipal urban resilience.

 🛠️ Technical Workflow (The Universal Logic)